 To be eligible for admission to the Physical Therapy Internship, you must be currently enrolled in an accredited physical therapy education program.
 The academic coordinator of clinical education at your college or university arranges admission to the internship.

-There are two levels of practice in physical therapy: physical therapist and physical therapist assistant.
+There are two levels of practice in physical therapy:

+A physical therapist's job can be physically demanding.
 You must be able to perform the essential functions of the profession and meet the standards of the curriculum.
 Students seeking exceptions to these standards or reasonable accommodations should initiate their request with the program director following Americans with Disabilities Act guidelines.

-See the Mayo Clinic School of Health Sciences international applicants policy.
+See the Mayo Clinic School of Health Sciences non-U.S. citizen applicants policy.

 See further Mayo Clinic School of Health Sciences admissions policy information.